Morgan Stanley, Citigroup settle brokerage dispute

 Morgan Stanley did not write up its own wealth-management assets at the time of the deal.
 The two sides were poles apart in valuing the venture ever since, a difference that analysts and bankers say was meant to gain a strategic advantage at the negotiating table.

 "Morgan Stanley got a great bargain here in the transactional sense," said Trone.
-"The problem is, this is a key unit for them, and now they're going to have to spend the next several years convincing the Street that it's worth more than."
+"The problem is, this is a key unit for them, and now they're going to have to spend the next several years convincing the Street that it's worth more than ($13.5 billion)."

 INDUSTRY BAROMETER